 Visiting the Hepworth area?
 Our Bed and Breakfast is like a wilderness Hotel!

 Our driveway is very long and winding, and leads to a beautiful place to stay for the night!
 When you follow it's sinuous course through the forest, you'll find us hidden deep in the wilderness!
-You can get a taste of Ontario's near North in three different ways with us:

 Your hosts, Caroline and Doug are old hands at the restaurant business.
 Now we've brought our cooking skills to the Hepworth area, where you can sample our fare first thing in the morning!
 We invite all of our prospective guests to peruse our testimonials section!
 So keep us in mind if you need a place to stay.
 We'll be waiting!

 Hepworth, Ontario, straddles Grey and Bruce Counties, where county roads 8, 10 and HWY 6 meet at a strange angle.
 Because of its central location, and proximity to Sauble Beach, it is a bustling hub of summer vacation activity.
 Dozens of tourism-related businesses line the roads to the beach, as well as highway 6 on its way to Wiarton.
 The highway 6-County Rd 8 combination is often backed up for several kilometres on busy weekends in July and August, as cars full of Toronto and area tourists head for the sand and sun.